-BPIN Investment Co., Ltd. (BPINI), a subsidiary of Banpu NEXT Co., Ltd. acquired 47.5% of shares in Sunseap Group Pte.
+BPIN Investment Co., Ltd. (BPINI), a subsidiary of Banpu NEXT Co., Ltd., acquired 47.5% of shares in Sunseap Group Pte.
 Ltd., the leading clean energy solutions provider in Singapore, whose major customers are government agencies, academic institutions and companies.

-On 2 November 2021, BPINI signed a Purchase and Sale Agreement (PSA) to divest a wholly-owned of 47.5% shareholding in Sunseap Group Pte.
-Ltd..
-The divestment was completed on 22 February 2022.
+On 2 November 2021, BPINI signed a Purchase and Sale Agreement (PSA) to divest 47.5% shareholding in Sunseap Group Pte.
+Ltd. The divestment was completed on 22 February 2022.